 As short-form video grows in popularity, Instagram Reels have been a huge hit with social media users.
 It also helps that the platform has been prioritizing Reels, with the Instagram algorithm favoring them over other content formats and showing them more prominently in people’s feeds.
 Three years after the company launched its response to TikTok, however, Instagram is still keeping details about its usage pretty secret.
 However, we managed to put together a few Instagram Reels statistics that you might find relevant to your strategy.

-Before we get into the Instagram Reels stats, though, let’s make sure we’re all on the same page about what exactly this newest Instagram feature is and how it works.
+Before we get into the Instagram Reels stats, though, let’s make sure we’re all on the same page about what exactly this newest Instagram feature is and how it works to promote engagement.

 What Is Instagram Reels?

-Reels is a new Instagram feature that lets users create and share short-form video content.
-Reels, like TikTok, lets you record and edit 15-second videos, add sounds and effects, and then share the videos either with your followers or, if you have a public account, with the larger Instagram community via the Explore page.
+The Reels feature is an Instagram tool that lets users create and share short-form video content.
+Reels, like TikTok, lets you record and edit up to 90 seconds of video, add sounds and effects, and even include voiceovers.
+You can then share the videos either with your followers or, if you have a public account, with the larger Instagram community via the Explore page.

 You may also be wondering what the difference is between Instagram Reels and Instagram Stories.
 The honest answer is “not much.”
 Both give you the chance to create short-form video content that you can share with your audience.
 However, the differences are small but important.